 From there I went to London UK for six months to work as an FX TD on a film called Mishi the Water Giant.
 I went on to VFX supervise two films for Jim Henson’s Creature Shop, a year as an FX TD at Framestore, then Head of 3D at Rainmaker/CIS.
 Eight years later I packed up and left for the place it all began, Vancouver, where I joined Rainmaker/CIS/Method as CG Sup on Invictus, DFX Sup on Abe Lincoln Vampire Hunter, and many other projects.
 I went on to Head of 3D, then left Method to join DNEG as CG Sup on The Huntsman.

 Then came a move to Montreal, a stint at Cinesite as a CG Sup and finally, here I am at Lost Boys as Lead Instructor for the FX program.
 I am now back in the artist-seat, and those layers of knowledge and experience are something I am constantly trying to unpack and share with my students.
 I love my craft, I love the software I am using, and I love teaching it to people with a real thirst for knowledge and burning desire to master this field.

 I’ve been lucky and I’ve been in the right place at the right time more times than I can count.
 I hope you will join us here at Lost Boys and become the beginning of your right place/right time!

-Sean brings over 20 years of Visual Effects production experience as an artist, manager, and supervisor.
+Sean brings over 20 years of Visual Effects production experience as an artist, manager, trainer and supervisor.
 He has an impressive list of credits on films such as Lord of the Rings, X-Men, The Golden Compass, Cloud Atlas, and Transformers to name a few.
-(For a more complete listing of credits, please visit Sean’s IMDB page.)
-Sean brings a strong knowledge of SideFX Houdini, having used it since inception, and has worked closely with Side Effects demonstrating the power of Houdini in emerging markets across the world.
+Sean has long been interested in training and mentoring, building training programs at many of the studios he has worked at including Method Vancouver and Cinesite Montreal.